mattsmithdev/mjsmithdev_hugo/content/about.md

 Hi, I'm Matt Smith.
 One of the many, many Smiths (we're a big family).
 I'm a developer in Pennsylvania, USA.
 I've got a family, two dogs, and two rabbits (anyone want some rabbits?).

 I've been a developer for more years than it's worth mentioning here.
 I mostly work on .net, JavaScript, and Angular in the fintech industry.
 I also enjoy the startup scene and I'm constantly coming up with things I want to work on.
+Here's my [LinkedIn](https://www.linkedin.com/in/mattsmithdev "Matt Smith Dev") if you want to see the whole history.

 Anyway, now go outside and run around in the rain (just not during thunderstorms).
 It's a real hoot.